-Trustees hold a review day in February each year to review the impact of their work on the school's operations, with visits to lessons, a review of key performance data with an external consultant, and to take the opportunity for further training.
+Trustees normally hold a review day in February each year to review the impact of their work on the school's operations, with visits to lessons, a review of key performance data with an external consultant, and to take the opportunity for further training.
+This did not take place this year because the school was not open at the time, due to COVID19.
+A skills audit was conducted and the board are planning to hold a review day in February 2022.